NethServer/ns8-core/core/agent/README.md

 ## Startup

+Start the agent passing two or more arguments:

+1. The agent prefix identifier (e.g. "cluster", "node/1", "module/mail1"...)
-Start the agent passing the directories where actions are defined as additional command line arguments, e.g.:
+2. One or more directories where actions are defined

+For instance:

-    ./agent ~/actions ~/.config/actions
+    ./agent module/mail1 ~/actions ~/.config/actions

-The agent expects some environment variables, so a complete invocation from Bash becomes:
+The agent accepts also some environment variables, so a complete invocation from Bash could be:

-    AGENT_PREFIX=cluster REDIS_ADDRESS=127.0.0.1:6379 REDIS_PASSWORD= ./agent ~/actions ~/.config/actions
+    REDIS_ADDRESS=127.0.0.1:6379 REDIS_PASSWORD= ./agent module/mail1 ~/actions ~/.config/actions